 All we want is clean air for our children.

-No, just because I oppose you a wacko doesn't mean that I want to pollute.
+Just because I oppose you a wacko doesn't mean that I want to pollute.

 But I reject the notion that we're the big polluters in the world.

-We do more to clean up our messes and the messes of our allies, messes made by daily life than anybody around that is an industrialized nation.
+We do more to clean up our messes and the messes of our allies, messes made by daily life, than anybody around that is an industrialized nation.

 Some of the biggest polluting countries per capita are the third world because they simply don't have the technology and they're not being allowed it because technology is said to pollute.

-And on the way via Armored Courier to the secret warehouse housing artifacts to the future Limbaugh Broadcast Museum.
+Yet another exciting excursion into Broadcast Excellent now, totally in the can, and on the way via Armored Courier to the secret warehouse housing artifacts in the future Limbaugh Broadcast Museum.

 Can't wait for tomorrow, folks.